ShangGuanKun/intelligent-insurance-ai/README.md

 ## 📜 License

-This project is released for **educational and portfolio purposes**.
+This project is released for **educational and portfolio purposes only** and is not intended for direct production use.